 The Metropolitan Opera Company's 1961 production of Turandot with Birgit Nilsson as Turandot.
 She sang this role in May that same year at the Fox Theater in Atlanta. (photo: The Metropolitan Opera Company, Turandot, 1967 touring season program book / The Atlanta Opera archives)

-von Stade, Sherrill Milnes, Marilyn Horne, Plácido Domingo, Beverly Sills, Joan Sutherland, Richard Tucker and Luciano Pavarotti.
-The Met tour returned to Atlanta until 1986, with the exception of 1931-1939 due to financial complications of the Great Depression.

 With the success and popularity of the Met's annual tour came a desire for Atlanta to have its own opera company.
 In 1979, the Atlanta Civic Opera was born, a result of a merger between the Atlanta Lyric Opera and Georgia Opera.
 The first artistic director was noted composer Thomas Pasatieri.
 The company's first popular opera production was La traviata on March 28, 1980 at the Fox Theatre.
 The following December, a festive gala was held in Symphony Hall with such noted artists as Catherine Malfitano, Jerry Hadley and Samuel Ramey.
 In 1985, the company was renamed The Atlanta Opera.

 In the fall of 2007, The Atlanta Opera became the first resident company in the new Cobb Energy Performance Arts Centre.
 In 2013, the company recruited internationally recognized stage director Tomer Zvulun as its General and Artistic Director.
 In the 2014-2015 season, the company launched the acclaimed Discoveries series of operas staged in alternative theaters around Atlanta.
 In the 2016-2017 season, the company expanded its mainstage season from three to four productions at the Cobb Energy Performing Arts Centre.
 The Opera works with world-renowned singers, conductors, directors, and designers who seek to enhance the art form and make it accessible for a sophisticated, 21st century audience.
 Today, The Atlanta Opera is one of the finest regional opera companies in the nation and continues to adhere to its original 1979 mission to enrich lives through opera.

-Lessons included in the Opera Guide are designed to correlate with Georgia Standards of Excellence in English Language Arts, Science, and Fine Arts.
+Lessons included in the Opera Guide are designed to correlate with Georgia Standards of Excellence in English Language Arts, Science, Social Studies, and Fine Arts.

 FINE ARTS

 Music - Responding GM.RE.1; GM.RE.2

-Opera 101

-Types of Operatic Voices

-Pre-performance activities

-Opera Vocabulary

-Write a Review

-The Science of Sound
+Who's Who & Synopsis Meet the Creators Opera 101 Types of Operatic Voices Pre-performance activities Opera Vocabulary Music Listening Activity Write a Letter to the Artists Write a Review The Science of Sound: Operatic Voices & Resonance

 Music - Connecting GM.CN.1; GM.CN.2

-Opera 101

-Important Jobs at The Opera

-Opera in Atlanta

-Pre-performance activities

-Write a Review
+Who's Who & Synopsis Meet the Creators Opera 101 Important Jobs at The Opera Opera in Atlanta Pre-performance activities Music Listening Activity Write a Letter to the Artists Write a Review Timeline Activity

 Theatre Arts - Responding TA.RE.1; TA.RE.2

-Opera 101

-Types of Operatic Voices

-Pre-performance activities

-Write a Review
+Who's Who & Synopsis Meet the Creators Opera 101 Types of Operatic Voices Pre-performance activities Write a Letter to the Artists Write a Review

 Theatre Arts - Connecting TA.CN.1; TA.CN.2

-Opera 101

-Important Jobs at The Opera

-Opera in Atlanta

-Pre-performance activities

-Write a Review
+Who's Who & Synopsis Meet the Creators Opera 101 Important Jobs at The Opera Opera in Atlanta Pre-performance activities Write a Letter to the Artists Write a Review Timeline Activity

 ENGLISH LANGUAGE ARTS

 ELA - Reading Literary

 ELAGSERL1; ELAGSERL2; ELAGSERL3; ELAGSERL4; ELAGSERL7

-Opera 101

-Pre-performance activities

-Opera Vocabulary

-The Science of Sound
+Who's Who & Synopsis Meet the Creators Opera 101 Pre-performance activities Opera Vocabulary Music Listening Activity The Science of Sound: Operatic Voices & Resonance

 ELA - Reading Informational ELAGSERI1; ELAGSERI2

-The Science of Sound
+Who's Who and Synopsis The Science of Sound

 ELA - Writing ELAGSEW1; ELAGSEW2

-Write a Review
+Write a Letter to the Artists Write a Review

 ELA - Speaking and Listening ELAGSESL1

-Pre-performance activities

-The Science of Sound
+Activity: Prepare Students for Opera The Science of Sound

+SOCIAL STUDIES:

+SS4H3; SSUSH7; SSUSH8; SS6G10 Opera in Atlanta Timeline Activity

 SCIENCE: